sakaki-/gentoo-on-rpi-64bit/README.md

 * I haven't properly tested suspend to RAM or suspend to swap functionality yet.
 * As of version 1.0.1, all users in the `wheel` group (which includes `demouser`) have a passwordless sudo ability for all commands.
 Modify `/etc/sudoers` via `visudo` to change this, if desired (the relevant line is `%wheel ALL=(ALL) NOPASSWD: ALL`).
 * As mentioned [above](#morespace), by default on first boot the image will attempt to automatically expand the root (second) partition to fill all remaining free space on the microSD card.
 If, for some reason, you elected _not_ to do this (and so renamed the sentinel file `autoexpand_root_partition` to `autoexpand_root_none` prior to first boot), you can easily expand the size of the second (root) partition manually, so that you have more free space to work in, using the tools (`fdisk` and `resize2fs`).
 See [these instructions](http://geekpeek.net/resize-filesystem-fdisk-resize2fs/), for example.
 I **strongly** recommend you do expand the root partition (whether using the default, first-boot mechanism or manually) if you are intending to perform large package (or kernel) builds on your Pi (it isn't necessary just to play around with the image of course).
+* If you are using the [official 7" touchscreen](https://www.element14.com/community/docs/DOC-78156/l/raspberry-pi-7-touchscreen-display) with your RPi3, you can rotate the display (and touch input) 180&deg; (to make it the right way up for the default case orientation) by appending `lcd_rotate=2` to `/boot/config.txt`, and restarting.
+Also, the (included) [rpi3](https://github.com/sakaki-/rpi3-overlay) repo contains an ebuild for the [`twofing`](http://plippo.de/p/twofing) daemon; this lets you two-finger press to simulate right click, and also enables a limited repertoire of two-finger gestures (zoom/pinch, rotate, scroll etc.) within some apps.
+To install it, just open a terminal window, then issue:

+    ```console
+    demouser@pi64 ~ $ sudo emaint sync --auto
+    demouser@pi64 ~ $ sudo emerge -v twofing
+    ```

+    Reboot to start using it.
+The daemon has no effect when the touchscreen is not connected.

 ## <a id="maintnotes"></a>Maintenance Notes (Advanced Users Only) (&darr;[skip](#miscpoints))